10 Common Facebook Problems and Errors (And How to Fix Them)

 8. Change the Interface to Your Liking

 The best one is Social Fixer.
 It’s available as a browser extension for Chrome, Firefox, Safari, and Opera.
-Once you install it, you’ll see a wrench icon in the upper-right corner of every Facebook page.
-Click that and choose Social Fixer Options to customize the experience, though it makes several improvements out of the box.
+Once you install Social Fixer, it makes several improvements out of the box.
+To tweak how it runs, click the wrench icon that appears in the upper-right corner of every Facebook page.
+Choose Social Fixer Options on the resulting menu to customize your Facebook experience.

-Social Fixer offers too many options to cover here, but among the highlights:
+Social Fixer offers too many options to cover here, but the highlights include:

 - Automatically enable Most Recent view in your News Feed (General tab).